Windows OS Hub

 Start-Service -Name ui0detect

-However, Interactive Services Detection Service has been completely removed from Windows 10 build 1803, and you won’t be able to switch to Session 0.
-So you won’t see the notification windows displayed under System account.
+However, the Interactive Services Detection Service has been completely removed from Windows 10 build 1803, and you won’t be able to switch to Session 0.
+So you won’t see the notification windows displayed under the System account.

 You can change the service description using this command: